 Water the planted tubers after planting them, but don’t make the soil soggy.
 It’s also important not to plant the tubers too far down into the soil because the new plants may not grow to penetrate the surface of the soil like they should.

-How Do You Care for Jerusalem Artichokes in My Food Forest?
+How Do You Care for Jerusalem Artichokes In A Food Forest?

 Another way to help maintain a reasonable height for Jerusalem artichokes is the prune the flowers as they bloom.
 This will help lighten the top of the plant and prevent the seeds from spreading and the plants from overtaking your entire garden.